Table of Contents

 What is reflux?

 The medical name for this condition is gastroesophageal reflux disease (GERD).
-It is sometimes called acid reflux or heartburn.
-Reflux occurs when the acid from the food and liquid in your stomach backs up to your throat (esophagus).
+It’s sometimes called acid reflux or heartburn.
+Reflux occurs when the acid from the food and liquid in your stomach backs up into your throat (esophagus).
 It can occur at any age, even in babies.
 Many times, you or your doctor can determine the triggers for your reflux.

 Symptoms of reflux

 For many people, the main symptom of reflux is a burning feeling in the back of the throat, in the middle of the chest, or behind the breastbone.
 You may also have an acid taste in your mouth.
 Other symptoms can occur without the burning sensation.
 Those include a dry cough, asthma, and difficulty swallowing.
-Less common symptoms include having excessive saliva, and a sore throat that doesn’t go away.
+Less common symptoms include having excessive saliva and a sore throat that doesn’t go away.

 What causes reflux?

 Reflux is caused by a weakened muscle at end of your throat.
-The muscle does not close properly, which allows acid to back up into your throat.
+The muscle doesn’t close properly, which allows acid to back up into your throat.
 You can be prone to reflux if you’re pregnant, overweight, taking certain medicines, or are a smoker.

 How is reflux diagnosed?

 Your doctor will begin by discussing your symptoms.
 Not everyone who has an episode of reflux has GERD.
 Your doctor may have you undergo testing to see if you have GERD.
 Such tests could include:

-- X-ray: The X-ray will look at the inside of your upper digestive system (throat, stomach, and upper intestine).
+- X-ray: The X-ray will look at the inside your upper digestive system (throat, stomach, and upper intestine).
 For this test, you will you be given a chalky liquid to swallow.
-This liquid coats the inside of your digestive tract to provide better views of the inside.
+This liquid coats your digestive tract to provide better views of the inside.

 - Endoscopy: This is similar to the small, thin tube used for the (pH) test.
 However, the tube is connected to a small camera at the end.
 This allows your doctor to look inside your upper digestive tract.
-He or she may use the camera to guide them as they take a small tissue sample of the area to send to the lab.
+He or she may also take a sample of the tissue inside your tract for further testing.